 1.)
 FIX ANY CHIPS & DENTSIf there are any dents or small chips the best way to achieve a perfect finish is to fill them in.
 This is a quick and easy job that is often overlooked.

 How to fix dents and chips in your skirting boards…

 1. Sand away any splinters or loose wood chips

 2. Use any good quality wood filler to fill the chip and mould to match the shape of your skirting

-3. Wait for it too dry and sand any excess filler off.
+3. Wait for it to dry and sand any excess filler off.
 Done!

 Any filled holes need a quick coat of primer.
-Dilute our Primer & Undercoat with up too 3% water and just prime the areas you have filled.
+Dilute our Primer & Undercoat with up to 3% water and just prime the areas you have filled.

 Now for the fun part!
 Apply 1-2 coats of primer, allowing 4-6 hours drying time and lightly sanding between each coat.

-Repeat the same process with your topcoat of gloss and after allowing enough time to dry you’re finished!
+Repeat the same process with your topcoat of gloss or eggshell and after allowing enough time to dry you’re finished!